GradysRepo/gradyflett/README.md

+# GradysRepo
-This Repo is for my own personal use please do not add without my permission
+This Repo is for my own personal use, please fo not use it without my permission.
+This is my first repo so its a test